• Skip to primary navigation

 The streusel topping sprinkled over evenly over the cake batter.

-Sprinkle half of the streusel topping evenly over the batter, followed by 1 cup of the blueberries.
+Sprinkle half the streusel topping evenly over the batter, followed by 1 cup of the blueberries.
 Press the blueberries gently into the batter.

 Spread the remaining cake batter evenly over the layer of blueberries.
 Once again, sprinkle the remaining sugar-cinnamon walnut mixture evenly over the top of the batter, followed by the blueberries.
 Press the blueberries gently into the batter.